-Trump Says He May Leave the Country if He Loses.
+Trump Says He May Leave the Country If He Loses.
 Does He Mean It?

 President Trump has begun grappling in public with the possibility he may lose the election.
 At a rally Friday night, he floated the prospect of fleeing abroad.
 “Could you imagine if I lose?” he said.
 “I’m not going to feel so good.
 Maybe I’ll have to leave the country, I don’t know.”

 Trump said this in a jokey manner, but he doesn’t make jokes, at least not in the ordinary manner most people do.
-His “jokes” are almost always the barely-disguised expression of underlying distress.
+His “jokes” are almost always the barely disguised expression of underlying distress.
 His running “joke” about staying in office for more than four more years, for instance, is a way of airing grievances over his treatment by the media and investigators and asserting some sense of dominance over his tormentors.

 Trump’s rally material has recently used a new bit about how he will never again visit the various swing states he is currently touring (i.e., “I may never have to come back here again if I don’t get Iowa.”)
 This, again, is a joke that isn’t a joke.
 His relationship to states in the Midwest is transactional, based on their love for him.
 If they betray him by failing to yield electoral votes, Trump will respond the way he responds to any act of disloyalty.
 He won’t be back.